asmitasawhney/stock-picker/README.md

 ## Methodoly

 1. Start by picking a firm that has some sort of a competitive advantage and is looking to be profitable in the long-term.
-2. Evaluate its EPS (Earnings per share) to ensure a positive upward trend.
+2. Evaluate its EPS (Earnings per share) to ensure positive upward trending values.
+The script will output the current EPS value and a link that contains EPS values for past 10 years of the given firm.

     [EPS](https://www.investopedia.com/terms/e/eps.asp) is a company's profit divided by the outstanding shares of its common stock.
 It is an indication of how much a company makes for each share of its stock and is a metric for a company's profitablity.